-Skillet Chicken Tacos, are a delicious dinner recipe that's ready to eat in under an hour.
-The chicken is simmered in a skillet and all you need to add are a few pantry staples.
-The chicken is seasoned with familiar Mexican spices along with crunchy cabbage, fresh cilantro and a squeeze of lime juice.
-These are so good!
+Chicken Street Tacos make a delicious taco night dinner that's ready to eat in under an hour.
+The tender chicken is simmered in a skillet on the stove and seasoned with familiar Mexican spices then topped with crunchy cabbage, fresh cilantro and a squeeze of lime juice.
+Serve using small street taco-sized tortillas for an easy grab-and-go meal!

 - chicken breasts